molmedo3/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](Lab2Bug2Fix.png)

-The symptom was an index out of bounds error, resulting from the missing parentheses in the links in the test2 file (the failure-inducing input).The bug was that the code did not account for any cases in which their were no parentheses, which provoked the sympton.
+The symptom was an index out of bounds error, resulting from the missing parentheses in the links in the test2 file (the failure-inducing input).
+The bug was that the code did not account for any cases in which their were no parentheses, which provoked the sympton.

 ## Code Change 3